leaflabs/www.leaflabs.com/posts/weekly-goodies.md

 ![][2]]
 </center>

-We'll leave you with this kick ass project video from Okie; what kinds of hackery have you been up to with your Maples?
+We'll leave you with this kick ass project video from okie; what kinds of hackery have you been up to with your Maples?

 <center>